Lab 01: Dealing with Spatial Data in Python

 is a multi-dimensional table made up of a collection of Series

-Create dataframe from scratch#
+Create a dataframe from scratch#

-There are many ways to create a DataFrame from scratch, but a great option is to just use a simple dict
+from scratch, but a great option is to just use a simple dict

-(this is a common data structure called dictionary, which is composed by a key:value pair).
-Each key:value item in data corresponds to a column in the resulting DataFrame.
+(this is a common data structure called dictionary, which is composed by a key:value

 import pandas as pd